Sleeping Beauty (1959 film): Critical response

-When the film was re-released in 1979, Gene Siskel on the Sneak Previews admitted that he was not a fan of it, criticizing the animation (which he found flat) and stating that the film "is not in the same league as Bambi, Pinocchio, or Dumbo"; on the other hand, Roger Ebert praised the animation, describing the film as a "lively and playful retelling a favorite fairy tale."
+When the film was re-released in 1979, Gene Siskel, on Sneak Previews, admitted that he was not a fan of it, criticizing the animation (which he found flat) and stating that the film "is not in the same league as Bambi, Pinocchio, or Dumbo"; on the other hand, Roger Ebert praised the animation, describing the film as a "lively and playful retelling a favorite fairy tale."
 In 1985, Dave Kehr of the Chicago Reader described Sleeping Beauty as "the masterpiece of the Disney Studios' postwar style"; he praised its use of the Super Technirama 70 process, particularly in the final battle scene.
 Charles Solomon wrote for the Los Angeles Times that the film "represents the culmination of Walt Disney's effort to elevate animation to an art form".
-Solomon praised its visual design, the character of Maleficent, and the finale battle scene, but felt that it lacks "the strong story line of the other Disney features" (particularly the "not very interesting" romance between Aurora and Phillip).
-Ed Gonzalez of Slant Magazine praised the film's "limber, giddy" art style, calling it "one of [Disney's] studio’s most under-cherished works."
+Solomon praised its visual design, the character of Maleficent, and the final battle scene, but felt that the film "lacked the strong story line of the other Disney features" (particularly the "not very interesting" romance between Aurora and Phillip).
+Ed Gonzalez of Slant Magazine praised the film's "limber, giddy" art style, calling it "one of [Disney's] studio's most under-cherished works."
 A Time Out reviewer wrote that although Sleeping Beauty "rarely achieves the heights of classics like Snow White and Dumbo, it still has its moments", highlighting its "polished if sometimes stodgy" animation, soundtrack, and the final confrontation between Maleficent and Phillip.